absoluteDumbass/discord-shit/README.md

 ### Artilerry
 Artilery guns are massive guns. if you have a surplus and want more offensive power, artilery is the perfect unit.
 They...
 - Are expensive to produce and maintain but overall more cost-to-damage efficient than infantry
-- Does not passively defend your territory
 - Excels in sieges
 - Are glass cannons
 - **Wll all die if the infantry dies**

 ### Engineer
 The combat engineers helps setting up barriers and reduce damage taken from battles.
 They...
-- Passively defends your territory
 - Excels in defense
 - Will aid in sieges
 - **Will all die if the infantry dies**